tjknoth/cse130-web/lectures/06-parsing.md

 An **attribute grammar** associates a *value* with each node in the parse tree

   - each production is annotated with a *rule*
-  - a rule for computes the *value* of a non-terminal from the *values* of its children
+  - a rule computes the *value* of a non-terminal from the *values* of its children
   - here *value = AST* (i.e. Haskell value of type `AExpr`)

 <br>